fermyon/spin/docs/content/extending-and-embedding.md

 re-implementing the [`loader`](https://github.com/fermyon/spin/tree/main/crates/loader)
 and [`publish`](https://github.com/fermyon/spin/tree/main/crates/publish) crates —
-all is required is that loading the application returns a valid `Configuration<CoreComponent>` that the Spin execution context can use to instantiate and execute components.
+all is required is that loading the application returns a valid `Application<CoreComponent>` that the Spin execution context can use to instantiate and execute components.